soberi/data-ber-0620-week1-blackjack/README.md

 - [Links](#links)

 ## Project Description
 I chose to program Blackjack as a game, because I thought it would be interesting to work with a deck of cards.
-Alas, due to time constraints, I will submit a simple version of BlackJack that fulfills the project requirements.
+Alas, due to time constraints, I will submit a simple version of BlackJack that fulfils the project requirements.

 ## Rules
 - For Vanilla Blackjack I will only use a point system with "cards" numbered 1 - 11.
 The actual game uses a proper deck of cards.